InvisibleMsg Logo

 Yes — but not with the space bar.
 Copy a zero-width Unicode character from the tool on this page, paste it into iMessage, and send.
 The system reads it as valid text so the message goes through, but the receiver sees a completely empty bubble.

 Yes.
-Once the receiver taps to reveal the message, they can take a screenshot just like any normal text.
-Invisible Ink is a visual effect, not a privacy or security feature.
+Once the receiver taps to reveal the message, they can take a screenshot.
+Invisible Ink is a visual effect, not a privacy feature.
 Never use it for sensitive information.

 Safe and Responsible Use